aws-samples/istio-on-eks/modules/04-security/README.md

 Events:  <none>
 ```

-### Restart the application deployments
+#### Restart the application deployments

-Restart the application deployments to recreate the pods so that Gatekeeper can inject the authorizer sidecar.
+Restart the application deployments to recreate the pods so that Gatekeeper can inject the OPA authorizer sidecar.

 ```bash
 kubectl rollout restart deployment/frontend -n workshop